top of page

 2. Communications & Connectivity

-Satellite internet kits, priority cellular access, routers, and cabling to ensure command, coordination, and public information never go dark.
+Satellite internet kits, priority cellular access, routers, and cabling ensure command, coordination, and public information never go dark.

 3. Water & Sanitation

-Pre-arranged bottled water, treatment units, water purification systems, sanitation services, and basic testing to prevent secondary public-health crises.
+Pre-arranged bottled water, treatment units, water purification systems, sanitation services, and basic testing prevent secondary public-health crises.

 4. Heating, Cooling & Shelter Support